 Class discussion/participation constitutes 10% of the final grade.
 Research Paper:

 One major research paper will be due at the end of the semester (15 to 20 pages for graduate students; 10 to 15 pages for undergraduates).
 Each student will choose the individual topics of the paper, after consultation with me.
 It could involve original research, an analysis of an existing dataset, or a comparison of two or more papers, books, or perspectives.
 Time permitting, each student will be present his or her work to the class, during the last week of the semester.

-Accommodating Students with Disabilities:

-Students requesting classroom accommodation must first register with the Dean of Students Office.
+Accommodating Students with Disabilities: Students requesting classroom accommodation must first register with the Dean of Students Office.
 The Dean of Students Office will provide documentation to the student, who in turn must provide this documentation to me when requesting accommodation.
 Academic Honesty:

 The University reminds every student of the implied pledge of Academic Honesty: "on any work submitted for credit the student has neither received nor given unauthorized aid."
 This refers to cheating and plagiarism.
 Consult the Student Guide at www.dso.ufl.edu/stg/ for further information.
 To avoid plagiarism, you must give credit whenever you use another person's idea, opinion, or theory; any facts, statistics, graphs, drawings (any pieces of information) that are not common knowledge; quotations of another person's actual spoken or written words; or paraphrase of another person's spoken or written words.
 Students caught cheating will be referred to the University administration for disciplinary action, the consequences of which can include failure of this course, and possible expulsion from the University.
+Masks:

+It is expected that each participant in the class will wear a mask to prevent the spread of Covid-19.
 Schedule of Classes and Topics:

-Week 1 (August 20 thru August 23)
+Week 1 (August 26)

-No class.
+Introductions; Overview of Class

 Read the materials and be prepared for Week 2 discussion.

-Week 2 (August 26)
+Week 2 (Sept 2)

 Introduction of Concepts, Reconstruction and the Post Reconstruction Eras

-Week 3 (Sept 2)

-No class - Labor Day

-Week 4 (Sept 9)
+Week 3 (Sept 9)

 Race, Racism

-Week 5 (Sept 16)
+Week 4 (Sept 16)

 The Construction of Jim Crow

-Week 6 (Sept 23)
+Week 5 (Sept 23)

 Transportation and Plessy V. Ferguson

-Week 7 (Sept 30)
+Week 6 (Sept 30)

 The Negro Problem

-Week 8 (Oct 7)
+Week 7 (Oct 7)

 Rural Living: Tenancy and Farm Life in The New South

-Week 9 (Oct 14)
+Week 8 (Oct 14)

 Urban Living: Structural violence in City Housing, Infrastructure and Spatial Segregation

-Week 10 (Oct 21)
+Week 9 (Oct 21)

 Schools and Brown v Board of Education

-Week 11 (Oct 28)
+Week 10 (Oct 28)

 Health, Life and Death

-Week 12 (Nov 4)
+Week 11 (Nov 4)

 Lynching, Riots and Interpersonal Violence

-Week 13 (Nov 11)
+Week 12 (Nov 11)

 No class - Veterans Day

-Week 14 (Nov 18)
+Week 13 (Nov 18)

-Body Image, Cosmetics, and Race Pride:
+Body Image, Cosmetics, and Race Pride

-Week 15 (Nov 25)
+Week 14 (Nov 25)

+No Class - Thanksgiving

+Week 15 (Dec 2)

 The New Negro and Harlem Renaissance

-Week 16 (Dec 2)

-Documenting Whiteness and Preserving Jim Crow Era Heritage Sites:

 Topics and Specific Readings:

-Week 1 NO CLASS
+Week 1 Introductions, Overview of Course

 As background for Week 2 and beyond, read:

 Washington, Booker T.